 This video talks about QBO format Output options.

-So, if you are using the converter, that converts to QBO format, which is Bank2QBO, CSV2QBO, PDF2QBO, QIF2QBO, and others, then you would have this QBO tab here, that you have to use to set the right QBO parameters.
+So, if you are using the converter, that converts to QBO format, such as the Transactions app, Bank2QBO, CSV2QBO, PDF2QBO, QIF2QBO, and others, then you would have this QBO tab here, that you have to use to set the right QBO parameters.
 They are like complement transaction data, QBO files have transaction data plus additional things, that are related to the whole file.

 In this case, it would be the Account ID.
 And if you have more than one account, you would see more than one choice, more than one group here.
 This is the Account ID for the QBO file, which is digits only number and Account Type, which could be Checking, Savings, Credit card, and others.
 So, when you convert transactions for one account, you have several files to convert, make sure to use the same Account ID for those files.
 When you're ready to convert for another account, make sure to switch the Account ID, when you start converting for different accounts.
 The same goes for the Account Type.